Geology: Geological development of an area

-The geology of an area changes through time as rock units are deposited and inserted, and deformational processes change their shapes and locations.
+The geology of an area changes through time as rock units are deposited and inserted, and deformational processes alter their shapes and locations.

 Rock units are first emplaced either by deposition onto the surface or intrusion into the overlying rock.
 Deposition can occur when sediments settle onto the surface of the Earth and later lithify into sedimentary rock, or when as volcanic material such as volcanic ash or lava flows blanket the surface.
 Igneous intrusions such as batholiths, laccoliths, dikes, and sills, push upwards into the overlying rock, and crystallize as they intrude.

 After the initial sequence of rocks has been deposited, the rock units can be deformed and/or metamorphosed.
 Deformation typically occurs as a result of horizontal shortening, horizontal extension, or side-to-side (strike-slip) motion.
 These structural regimes broadly relate to convergent boundaries, divergent boundaries, and transform boundaries, respectively, between tectonic plates.

 When rock units are placed under horizontal compression, they shorten and become thicker.
 Because rock units, other than muds, do not significantly change in volume, this is accomplished in two primary ways: through faulting and folding.
 In the shallow crust, where brittle deformation can occur, thrust faults form, which causes the deeper rock to move on top of the shallower rock.
 Because deeper rock is often older, as noted by the principle of superposition, this can result in older rocks moving on top of younger ones.
 Movement along faults can result in folding, either because the faults are not planar or because rock layers are dragged along, forming drag folds as slip occurs along the fault.

 Deeper in the Earth, rocks behave plastically and fold instead of faulting.
 These folds can either be those where the material in the center of the fold buckles upwards, creating "antiforms", or where it buckles downwards, creating "synforms".
 If the tops of the rock units within the folds remain pointing upwards, they are called anticlines and synclines, respectively.
 If some of the units in the fold are facing downward, the structure is called an overturned anticline or syncline, and if all of the rock units are overturned or the correct up-direction is unknown, they are simply called by the most general terms, antiforms, and synforms.

 Even higher pressures and temperatures during horizontal shortening can cause both folding and metamorphism of the rocks.
 This metamorphism causes changes in the mineral composition of the rocks; creates a foliation, or planar surface, that is related to mineral growth under stress.
 This can remove signs of the original textures of the rocks, such as bedding in sedimentary rocks, flow features of lavas, and crystal patterns in crystalline rocks.